How AI Is Shaping the Next Generation of TMS Development

 Carmichael

-Jesse Carmichael, product manager at Descartes Aljex, said the company’s next-generation product development is centered on pricing and automation to enable faster decision-making.
+Jesse Carmichael, product manager for Descartes Aljex, said the company’s next-generation product development is centered on pricing and automation to enable faster decision-making.
 “Rating and pricing is our next major leap in how we move forward,” he said.

 AI can improve and streamline communication by extracting information from the TMS and passing it along to stakeholders.